-MUS 5400 - Advanced Conducting (2)
+MUS 5401 - Advanced Instrumental Conducting (2)

-The development of adequate baton and rehearsal techniques based on practical work with groups of performers.
+The development of adequate baton and rehearsal techniques based on practical work with groups of instrumental performers.
+This course is may be repeated.
 Prerequisite(s): Admission to the MA Music program.

 MUS 5410 - Electronic Music Production Techniques (3)